makerdao/klab/README.md

 ### Setting up KEVM

 KLab no longer handles setting up KEVM for you.
-Follow the [Instructions for KEVM](https://github.com/kframework/evm-semantics) to setup KEVM, in particular you need to build the Java backend (`make build-java`).
+Install KEVM following the [release instructions](https://github.com/kframework/evm-semantics/releases).

-Make sure that you setup the environment variable `KLAB_EVMS_PATH` to point to the absolute path of the KEVM repository root.
+If you build KEVM from source, make sure you set the environment variable `KLAB_EVMS_PATH` to point to the root of the KEVM repository.

 ### Available klab Commands